core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 1. The joining endpoint signs its own certificate by using its own private key.
 The certificate includes also the identifier of the issuer Certification Authority (CA).
 There is no restriction on the Certificate Subject included in the joining endpoint's certificate.

-2. The joining endpoint specifies the signed certificate as "Identity credentials" in the join request ({{join-process}}).
+2. The joining endpoint specifies the signed certificate as 'Identity credentials' in the join request ({{join-process}}).
 The joining endpoint can optionally specify also a list of public key repositories storing its own certificate.
-In such a case, this information can be mapped to the "pub_keys_repos" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+In such a case, this information can be mapped to the 'pub_keys_repos' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 3. When processing the join request, the Group Manager first validates the certificate by verifying the signature of the issuer CA, and then verifies the signature of the joining endpoint.